 Many other characters ended up being major contributors to what turns out to be a shimmering web of story.
 Central was the way in which people affect other people, offering drive and depth to the personalities involved.

-The only thing that threatened to slow down the momentum was perhaps a slight heaviness from too much nostalgia, but it could be argued that the nostalgia felt in real life, by those imprisoned, forced to leave their homes, etc.
+The only thing that threatened to slow down the momentum was perhaps a slight heaviness from too much nostalgia, but it could be argued that the nostalgia felt in real life, by those imprisoned, forced to leave their homes, etc. would have been a thousand times more obliterating.
+And anyway, calmer readers may find this level of detail naught but an asset to Doerr's storytelling.

 Reviewed by Sarah Adelberg